zchee/golang-wiki/Diagnostics.md

 * **Runtime stats**: Collection and analysis of runtime stats provide a high-level overview of the health of Go programs.
 Spikes and dips in these values helps us to identify changes in throughput, utilization, and performance.

-* **Debugging**: Debugging allows us to pause Go programs and examine its execution.
-Program state and flow can be verified with debugging.
+* **Debugging**: Debugging allows us intercept the execution flow of Go programs.
+Program state and flow can be verified and modified with debugging.

 * **Concurrency**: Concurrency diagnostics tools specialize in addressing concurrency-related verification and sanity check.